AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

   the worst-case loss between attacks and certificates, then distinguish sound bound-based objectives from unsound training surrogates.
 - **[Part 7 — What are the frontiers of neural network certification?]({{ '/2026-08-21-neural-network-certification-7-frontiers/' | relative_url }})** We will
-  separate what certifiable networks can represent, what training can find, and what single- and multi-neuron relaxations can prove.
+  separate which functions certifiable networks can approximate, which models training can find, and which exact bounds a verifier can prove for a fixed network.
 - **[Part 8 — How can random noise produce a certificate?]({{ '/2026-08-21-neural-network-certification-8-randomized-smoothing/' | relative_url }})** We will construct a
   randomized-smoothed classifier, derive its certified radius, then examine training objectives and why average certified radius can mislead.